calebchanwy/calebchanwy/README.md

 👋 Hi, I’m Caleb Chan!
-I am currently an A-Level student who is looking for experience into software engineering.
+I am currently an A-Level student who is looking for experience into software development/engineering.

 🌱 I’m currently trying to perfect my Python and C# Programming skills.